 JCPA notes with pride Israel’s record as a modern democracy, committed through the words of its Declaration of Independence to freedom, justice and peace, and to the pursuit of the social, political, religious and cultural rights of all of its citizens.
 Our vision of a democratic and secure Israel is one in which Israel is recognized by and lives in peace with its neighbors in the region.

-JCPA affirms its support for two independent, democratic and economically viable states — the Jewish State of Israel and a State of Palestine — living side-by-side in peace and security.
+We advocate for two independent, democratic and economically viable states — the Jewish State of Israel and a State of Palestine — living side-by-side in peace and security.
 This vision can only be achieved through direct negotiations.
 Attempts to achieve Palestinian statehood unilaterally through action by the United Nations—as well as efforts by the Palestinians to achieve full membership as a state in UN-affiliated bodies—are counterproductive.

 One of JCPA’s top priorities is countering the delegitimization of Israel through the Israel Action Network (IAN), a joint project of JCPA and the Jewish Federations of North America (JFNA).
 The Boycott, Divestment, and Sanctions (BDS) movement is a global campaign to isolate Israel through economic, cultural, and political pressure.
 This movement unfairly compares Israel to genocidal regimes in an attempt to undermine the Israel’s legitimacy.
 While BDS advocates claim to be seeking a peaceful solution to the Israeli-Palestinian conflict, the movement undermines the internationally-supported peace process and decreases chances for a two-state outcome.

 We also work across communities to foster frank and civil dialogue that can help Jewish communities to find consensus on difficult issues, including those connected to Israel.
 Through our programs on civility, we offer strategies that allow participants to begin the difficult yet necessary conversations that can lead to productive outcomes for their synagogues, schools and communities.